DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Conclusion

 \section{Conclusion}

 In this paper, we investigate the DRL approach for the large-scale multi-UAV task scheduling problem.
-Based on DCF, the original problem is divided into task allocation and UAV route planning subproblems, and we proposed the DL-DRL approach.
-In our DL-DRL, two different DRL models are constructed and used for solving the two subproblems, respectively.
-Considering the intrinsic relationship of subproblems, the ITS is designed for model training, which comprises pre-training, intensive training, and alternate training processes.
-The experimental results show that our DL-DRL has the overall best performance compared to exact, heuristic, and learning-based baselines, especially in large-scale situations.
-Furthermore, the generality of the DL-DRL performs pretty well in larger-scale problems and the effectiveness of our ITS is also verified by the ablation study.
-With respect to future studies, we notice that the model is trained and tested in a uniform distribution, and we will improve our approach to face situations with different data distributions.
+Based on the divide and conquer framework (DCF), the original problem is decomposed into task allocation subproblem and UAV route planning subproblem, and we proposed a double-level DRL (DL-DRL) approach to solve them.
+In our DL-DRL, two different DRL models are exploited to solve the two subproblems in the upper level and the lower level, respectively.
+Considering the intrinsic relationship of subproblems, an interactive training strategy (ITS) is designed for effective training, which comprises pre-training, intensive training, and alternate training.
+The experimental results show that our DL-DRL achieves the best overall performance compared to exact solver, conventional heuristic, and learning-based baselines, especially on large-scale instances.
+Furthermore, the generalization of our DL-DRL to larger-scale problems and the effectiveness of our ITS are also verified through experiments, respectively.
+Regarding the future studies, we will further improve our approach to tackle various distributions of task locations, test on real-world instances, and compare with other strong heuristic methods.